-European Exchange Programme Co-ordinator
+Exchange Programme Co-ordinators

 Employers are increasingly interested in graduates with international experience, language and transferable skills that living and studying abroad can provide.
 Recognising the benefits of global understanding, the Department encourages students to seek out international opportunities.

-Current Host Institutions for the Year Away
+Current Host Institutions for the Year Abroad

 - ENSIMAG Grenoble, France